Ma-Vin/typewriter/README.md

   2. template for writing time, severity, correlationID and the message.
 Default `[%s] %s %s: %s`
   3. template for writing time, severity, message and custom value map.
 Default `[%s] %s: %s`
   4. time layout.
 Default value of `time.RFC3339`
-  5. indicator wether to trim severity text or to add space at warn and info to algin following elements.
+  5. indicator whether to trim severity text or to add space at warn and info to algin following elements.
 Default `false`
+  6. like 1. with caller function, file and line placed in front of message.
+Default `[%s] %s %s(%s.%d): %s`
+  7. like 2. with caller function, file and line placed in front of message.
+Default `[%s] %s %s %s(%s.%d): %s`
+  8. like 3. with caller function, file and line placed in front of message.
+Default `[%s] %s %s(%s.%d): %s`

   It is possible to reorder parameter by argument indices.
 The *custom value map* at *3* will be appended as key-value-pairs sorted by key (e.g. a custom map with three entries of string, number and boolean format at indices from 4 to 9: `severity: %[2]s message: %[3]s %[4]s: %[5]s %[6]s: %[7]d %[8]s: %[9]t time: %[1]s`)
 * `JSON`: The records will be logged as *JSON*.
 It is possible to define key names, the time layout and if the custom value map should be a sub element or not.
 The keys of the custom value map will be used 1:1.
 The properties can be set via `TYPEWRITER_LOG_FORMATTER_PARAMETER_<x>` where `<x>` has to be replaced by the following integers.